nate-thegrate/hueman/README.md

 > What's the target age range?

 ʜᴜᴇman is for all humans!
-The ideal target audience is probably people in middle- or high-school.
-Younger kids might think some parts are too difficult; older people will enjoy it (but also may find it sort of patronizing).
+But there are a couple of caveats:

+**You might be too young if** "we can see colors because of cone cells in our eyes" doesn't make any sense.
+**You might be too old if** "Let's learn about colors!" sounds patronizing.

 <br>